 It’s based on the zero-based budgeting system, and users must make a plan for every dollar they earn.

 Cost: $84 a year or $11.99 a month (after a 34-day free trial), free for students for 12 months.

 Those who pay this price can benefit from YNAB’s numerous features.
 You can connect bank accounts, set goals, contribute to savings, and customize spending categories.

 Use the Envelope Budget System

 The envelope method is an effective and easy way to stick to your prepared budget strictly.
-It involves setting an amount of money that you are willing to spend in an envelope.
-You can split it into a different amount and put it in different envelopes with a label.
+It involves setting the amount of money that you are willing to spend in an envelope.
+You can split it into different amount and put it in different envelopes with a label.
 It can be labeled as eating out, shopping, grocery, debt, rent, etc.